MicrosoftDocs/nav-content/dynamics-nav-app/marketing-manage-sales-opportunities.md

 ---
 title: Manage Sales Opportunities and Leads
-description: Describes managing any incoming lead or sales opportunity in Financials,  and associating the opportunity with a salesperson to keep track of potential sales.
+description: Describes managing any incoming lead or sales opportunity in Dynamics NAV,  and associating the opportunity with a salesperson to keep track of potential sales.
 services: project-madeira
 documentationcenter: ''
 author: jswymer